MaxWhere/mxw-devguide/docs/api/wom.md

 #### `wom.setDisplay(display)`
 Moves the native window to the center of specified display and resizes it to the size of the display.
-* `display` Object - Descriptor of display to move the native window to.
-Accepts electron `Display` object.
+* `display` [Display](https://electronjs.org/docs/api/structures/display) - Descriptor of display to move the native window to.
   * `bounds` Object - Position and size description of display
     * `width` Number
     * `height` Number